A Multi-granularity Concept Sparse Activation and Hierarchical Knowledge Graph Fusion Framework for Rare Disease Diagnosis: Experiments and Evaluation

-This experiment evaluated text generation quality using two widely-adopted metrics.
-BLEU (Bilingual Evaluation Understudy), which measures n-gram precision between model outputs and reference texts; ROUGE (Recall-Oriented Understudy for Gisting Evaluation), which assesses recall-oriented text similarity; Precision, which represents the proportion of correctly identified rare diseases among all identified diseases; Recall, which measures the proportion of actual rare diseases correctly identified by the model; and Accuracy, which evaluates the overall correctness of diagnostic decisions.
+Model performance was evaluated using both automatic metrics and expert manual evaluation.
+The evaluation metrics include: BLEU (Bilingual Evaluation Understudy), which measures n-gram precision between model outputs and reference texts; ROUGE (Recall-Oriented Understudy for Gisting Evaluation), which assesses recall-oriented text similarity; \emph{Precision}, which represents the proportion of correctly identified rare diseases among all identified diseases; \emph{Recall}, which measures the proportion of actual rare diseases correctly identified by the model; and \emph{Accuracy}, which evaluates the overall correctness of diagnostic decisions.

-The experimental results demonstrate substantial improvements across all models after applying our framework.
-For the DeepSeek-R1-Distill-Qwen-32B model, the BLEU-1 metric increased from 0.16 to 0.27 (68.8\% growth) and ROUGE-1 from 0.24 to 0.31 (29.2\% growth), with other metrics showing similar significant improvements as shown in Table~\ref{tab:bleu_rouge}.
-The Qwen/QwQ-32B model showed more moderate improvements with BLEU-1 increasing from 0.31 to 0.38 and ROUGE-1 from 0.35 to 0.38, indicating that models with stronger baseline performance can better utilize external knowledge enhancement mechanisms.
-Med-PaLM 2 achieved the highest absolute performance with BLEU-1 reaching 0.40 after applying our framework (17.6\% improvement), demonstrating Google's successful optimization for medical domains, while Bio-ClinicalBERT, despite having the lowest baseline scores, showed the most dramatic relative improvements with BLEU-1 increasing by 108.3
+For the \emph{DeepSeek-R1-Distill-Qwen-32B} model, after applying our framework, BLEU-1 increased from 0.16 to 0.27 (68.8\% growth), and ROUGE-1 increased from 0.24 to 0.31 (29.2\% growth), with other metrics also showing significant improvements, as shown in Table~\ref{tab:bleu_rouge_pdf}.
+For \emph{Qwen/QwQ-32B}, BLEU-1 increased from 0.31 to 0.38 and ROUGE-1 from 0.35 to 0.38.
+These results indicate that models with stronger baseline performance can better utilize external knowledge enhancement mechanisms for diagnostic reasoning.